MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 No iterators or references are invalidated by this function.

-During the insertion, if an exception is thrown but does not occur in the container's hash function, the container is not modified.
+During the insertion, if an exception is thrown but doesn't occur in the container's hash function, the container isn't modified.
 If the exception is thrown in the hash function, the result is undefined.

 For a code example, see [`map::emplace`](../standard-library/map-class.md#emplace).